 It is rooted in the principles of smart growth: providing an active streetscape with wide sidewalks, buildings close to the street and parking in the rear of buildings or on the street.
 With three story development, instead of the current single story buildings, offices and apartments would occupy the upper floors and help create a “walk to work” environment.

-The plan includes high-density, residential development with community open spaces and pedestrian and bicycle access with an increase from 1.3 million square feet of commercial development to 3.5 million square feet, and an increase from less than 100 residential units to over 1,000.
+The plan includes high-density, residential development with community open spaces, as well as pedestrian and bicycle access, with an increase from 1.3 million square feet of commercial development to 3.5 million square feet, and an increase from less than 100 residential units to over 1,000.